Child Maltreatment - Physical Abuse

 What are the signs and symptoms of physical abuse?

 The child may have unexplained repeated falls or injuries.
-He may have old injuries that were never treated.
-He may also have any of the following:
+He or she may have old injuries that were never treated.
+He or she may also have any of the following:

 - Scratches, bite marks, or marks from objects used for restraining, such as belts, ropes, or electrical cords